-Apps like Greenlight Card that give you control over their spending, provide you real-time notifications of purchases they make and even allow you to block specific merchants online and off from using their debit card.
+Apps such as Greenlight Card or GoHenry give you control over their spending, provide you real-time notifications of purchases they make and even allow you to block specific merchants (online and off) from using their debit card.

-Plus, they can even start investing in kid-friendly stocks through the app’s investing service.
+Plus, with Greenlight, they can even start investing in kid-friendly stocks through the app’s investing service.

 These all-in-one financial apps start with small balances now but might help them manage their money when they leave home and have paychecks of their own!

 Parents can help kids open these bank accounts.
 This can then serve as a pathway toward other important financial tools like kids’ debit cards or through parents’ cards as an authorized user.

 2. Help Them Figure Out How to Make Money

 If your teenage child finds him or herself bored often after handling their course load and extracurriculars, help them to get a job.